DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 ---
 layout: post
 title: Yes, you can live in Dallas without a car.
-The real question is...
+Here's the thing...
 subtitle: "The answer you're looking for is based on two things: the life you choose to live and the city's compatibility with your lifestyle."
 author: hexel